zsoltf/nagios-teams/README.md

 You need to generate a webhook URL for your Teams channel:

 * In Microsoft Teams, add a **Workflow** to your desired channel (search for "Post to a channel when a webhook request is received").
-* **Important:** It is recommended to **copy the template workflow** and edit it.
+* **Important:** It is recommended to **copy the template workflow**.
 This removes the extra message/text that Microsoft automatically adds to standard webhook notifications.
 * Make as many copies as you have channels.
 Each copy gets a new Webhook URL.
 * Copy the generated Webhook URL.